dtcxzyw/fsubfuscator/README.md

 + It doesn't support vectorized code yet.
 Currently it rewrites IR before vectorization.

++ It doesn't work with `-ffast-math` since clang will ignore the sign of floating point zeros.
+See also https://clang.llvm.org/docs/UsersManual.html#controlling-floating-point-behavior.

 ## License
 This repository is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for details.